zengqingfu1442/ChatTTS/README.md

 > This repo contains the algorithm infrastructure and some simple examples.

 > [!Tip]
 > For the extended end-user products, please refer to the index repo [Awesome-ChatTTS](https://github.com/libukai/Awesome-ChatTTS/tree/en) maintained by the community.
+> You can find a diagram visualization of the codebase [here](https://github.com/CodeBoarding/GeneratedOnBoardings/blob/main/ChatTTS/on_boarding.md).

 ChatTTS is a text-to-speech model designed specifically for dialogue scenarios such as LLM assistant.